AGA Young Investigator Award in Basic and Clinical Science

 Established as an AGA recognition prize in 2014, the Young Investigator Awards honor two early-career investigators, one in basic science and one in clinical science, for outstanding research achievements.

 Nominees must be current AGA members at the time of nomination and prize acceptance.
 Candidates must have demonstrated exemplary achievements in basic or clinical research in the field of gastroenterology or hepatology.
 Qualified candidates will have MD, PhD and/or equivalent degree(s).
 Candidates must be independent investigators who have held a faculty position for less than seven years.

-Nominations will be reviewed by an independent panel of AGA members.
+The recipient is selected by the AGA Research Policy Committee and ratified by the AGA Governing Board.
 Recipients will be chosen for originality, innovative insight into a major problem in gastroenterology and the significance of his/her work to an area of research in gastroenterology or hepatology.